sig-gis/gee-trainings/change-detection-1/01_Introduction.md

 ## Pre-workshop Set-up

 1. Ensure you are logged into your Google Earth Engine account.
-2. Click this link to accept the Suriname GEE script repository - [https://code.earthengine.google.com/?accept_repo=users/ebihari/SurinameWS](https://code.earthengine.google.com/?accept_repo=users/ebihari/SurinameWS)
-3. Create a new script file in your own script repository - name it **Change Detection - Two Date**.
+2. Create a new script file in your own script repository - name it **Change Detection - Two Date**.
-4. A master copy of the script is available in the script repository -[https://code.earthengine.google.com/?scriptPath=users%2Febihari%2FSurinameWS%3AChange%20Detection%20-%20Two%20Date%20v3](https://code.earthengine.google.com/?scriptPath=users%2Febihari%2FSurinameWS%3AChange%20Detection%20-%20Two%20Date%20v3)

 ## Objectives
 1. Run a random forest land cover classification based on spectral signature differences of land cover types.